Ricciocarpos natans

 Similar species

 Unmistakeable while floating in open water, it is likely to cause a little confusion if found living on sediments or soils where water has stranded it.
 Riccia sorocarpa is furrowed, too, but lacks the black bottoms and polygonal patterning of the upper surface that is found in Ricciocarpos.
-Other thalloid liverworts found in similar habitats, such as Marchantia polymorpha and Conocephalum sp. have more clearly delimited polygons and lack the large black root-like structures on their undersides.
+Other thalloid liverworts found in similar habitats, such as Marchantia polymorpha and Conocephalum species have more clearly delimited polygons and lack the large black root-like structures on their undersides.

 Habitat